teqie-io/take-home-project/README.md

 ![Image of New Poll Page](images/new_poll_page.svg)
 ![Image of Result Page](images/result_page.svg)

-## Basic Requirements
+## Tasks
-You can choose to implement either the Front-end or Back-end of the application.
+You can choose to do either the Front-end or Back-end tasks.

 ### Front-end
 - Implement the UI and its functionalities.